DanTm99/gpt2-article-generator/README.md

 ## Setup

-This project uses [git-lfs](https://git-lfs.github.com/) due to the size of the model.
-Because of this you must install it before cloning the repository.
+The model this project uses is hosted on Google Drive and can be downloaded from [here](https://drive.google.com/open?id=1Lmh7JBRkbC0jEvGtoZwVL30PT8PIt9qm).
+The `checkpoint` folder inside this archive should be extracted to the `gpt2-project` folder.

 After you install git-lfs the repository can be cloned as normal:
 ```shell